-- 2.2.3.1 As per CLA requirements the Head Coach of SLA Provincial Teams needs to be CPI Certified. - 2.2.3.2 Assistant Coaches will follow the CLA Coach requirement. - 2.2.4 Provincial Team Selection - 2.2.4.1 The Head Coach shall determine final team roster. - 2.2.4.2 All Provincial Teams are required to hold at least two (2) open talent identification camps.
-One (1) camp must be held in the north and the other in the south as deemed acceptable by the V.P.
-Operations. - 2.2.4.3 The SLA Office will communicate all Provincial Team tryout camps at least two (2) weeks before the camp to all eligible players, as deemed eligible by the V.P.
-Operations. - 2.2.4.4 All Provincial Team rosters must include sufficient representation from clubs throughout the province to maintain their provincial team status.
+- 2.2.5.3 The SLA Office will communicate all Provincial Team tryout camps at least two (2) weeks before the camp to all eligible players, as deemed eligible by the V.P.
+Operations. - 2.2.5.4 All Provincial Team rosters must include sufficient representation from clubs throughout the province to maintain their provincial team status.
 Sufficient representation shall be considered: - a.
 That a minimum of four (4) clubs are represented on the team. - b.
-That no more than 1⁄2 of the roster is comprised of players from any one club. - 2.2.4.5 If a Team roster does not meet these minimum guidelines then the coaching staff must present a report to the V.P. of Operations for approval explain the lack of representation from throughout the province if they wish to be recognized as a Provincial Team. - 2.2.5 Provincial Team Size - 2.2.5.1 Provincial Team Size shall be determined by the Head Coach. - 2.2.5.2 Number f dressed players shall abide by CLA Rules and additional players shall be notified of their role prior to departing. - 2.2.6 Provincial Team Code of Behavior - 2.2.6.1 Athletes chosen to compete out of province are representatives of Saskatchewan Lacrosse and should conduct themselves in a responsible manner. - 2.2.6.2 The drinking of alcohol by minors is illegal and will not be permitted on any Saskatchewan Lacrosse sponsored tours. - 2.2.6.3 The athletes are responsible for being on time for all departures, meetings, curfews, etc. and to notify the coaches in advance, in the event of a change of plans.
+That no more than 1⁄2 of the roster is comprised of players from any one club. - 2.2.5.5 If a Team roster does not meet these minimum guidelines then the coaching staff must present a report to the V.P. of Operations for approval explain the lack of representation from throughout the province if they wish to be recognized as a Provincial Team. - 2.2.6 Provincial Team Size - 2.2.6.1 Provincial Team Size shall be determined by the Head Coach. - 2.2.6.2 Number f dressed players shall abide by CLA Rules and additional players shall be notified of their role prior to departing. - 2.2.7 Provincial Team Code of Behavior - 2.2.7.1 Athletes chosen to compete out of province are representatives of Saskatchewan Lacrosse and should conduct themselves in a responsible manner. - 2.2.7.2 The drinking of alcohol by minors is illegal and will not be permitted on any Saskatchewan Lacrosse sponsored tours. - 2.2.7.3 The athletes are responsible for being on time for all departures, meetings, curfews, etc. and to notify the coaches in advance, in the event of a change of plans. - 2.2.7.4 Team members travel out of province for the express purpose of competition and nothing should interfere with the athlete's performance. - 2.2.7.5 The use of illicit drugs is not permitted. - 2.2.7.6 Team members shall adhere to all rules set out by the provincial team coaches or Saskatchewan Lacrosse.
+Out of province travel s a privilege not a right and the SLA may ban from future competition any person who the Executive feels has violated this code of behavior. - 2.2.7.7 If a player commits an act in serious offence of this code of conduct, the coaching staff may immediately expel the player from the team.
+Furthermore, if this behavior warrants them being sent home from the competition then it will be at the player's expense, not at the expense of the SLA.

-- 2.2.6.4 Team members travel out of province for the express purpose of competition and nothing should interfere with the athlete's performance. - 2.2.6.5 The use of illicit drugs is not permitted. - 2.2.6.6 Team members shall adhere to all rules set out by the provincial team coaches or Saskatchewan Lacrosse.
-Out of province travels a privilege not a right and the SLA may ban from future competition any person who the Executive feels has violated this code of behavior. - 2.2.6.7 If a player commits an act in serious offence of this code of conduct, the coaching staff may immediately expel the player from the team.
-Furthermore, if this behavior warrants them being sent home from the competition then it will be at the player's expense, not at the expense of the SLA. - 2.2.7 Responsibilities of Saskatchewan Representatives on Trips:
+2.2.8 Responsibilities of Saskatchewan Representatives on Trips:

-2.2.7.1 Professional Staff
+2.2.8.1 Professional Staff